Skip to main content

 2. San Sebastián

 San Sebastián (or Donostia, as the Basque call it) might be roughly half the size of neighboring Bilbao, but we’d recommend spending the same amount of time there.
 Why?
-The food’s a must-add to any Spain bucket list.
-Some call this city in Northern Spain the culinary capital of the nation, and with more Michelin-starred restaurants per square meter than any other town in Europe, we’re inclined to agree.
+Trying the food is a must-add to any Spain bucket list.
+Some call this city in the north of Spain the culinary capital of the nation, and with more Michelin-starred restaurants per square meter than any other town in Europe, we’re inclined to agree.
+It’s an important (and delicious) stop on our Food & Wine: Barcelona & Northern Spain with America’s Test Kitchen tour.
+Cities in northern Spain don’t get more delicious than San Sebastián!

-How to spend three days in San Sebastián
+The best things to do in San Sebastián

-• Work through your gastronomical map of Northern Spain.
-Pop into a pintxo bar for skewered Basque-style tapas and enjoy them with wine and beer.
+• Work through your gastronomical map of northern Spain.
+Pop into a pintxo bar for skewered, Basque-style tapas and enjoy them with wine and beer.
+Pintxos are an important part of the culinary culture of this foodie city.

 • Reserve a table at Arzak or Akelarre—two restaurants that boast three coveted Michelin stars.